-1. AWARENESS: DEFINE WHERE YOU ARE
+1. AWARENESS: DEFINE WHO AND WHERE YOU ARE

 Have you ever gotten lost in a really large mall?
 You get to the map and it has a dot with a sign next to it that says: “You are here.”
-This brings a sense of relief which reignites your motivation and you jump into action again because you are not leaving that mall until you get that pair of shoes (whether you actually need it is another blog).
+This brings a sense of relief which reignites your motivation and you jump into action again because you are not leaving that mall until you get that pair of shoes (whether you actually need it is for another blog).
 Defining where you are is critical to moving forward.
 It can explain not only what is happening in your external situation but also what is happening internally, for example; your mood, level of motivation, attitude and overall mindset.

 Awareness is all about being honest with yourself, it’s about the ability to be vulnerable.
 Awareness of your shortcomings is the key to changing them.
-It may seem a bit chaotic at first but chaos usually brings order if you understand what is happening within the chaos.
+It may seem a bit chaotic at first but chaos usually brings order if you take the time to understand what is happening within the chaos.
 If you lack assertiveness, express yourself!!
 When you are unsure, ask!!
 When you need practice, practise!!
 Vulnerability is power.
 It gives us a chance to improve and to become good at what we do.

 In the example with my daughter, she looked at the situation, perceived it as hopeless and gave up.
 She simply needed to be more aware of the dynamics of the game as well as her ability.
 But that is not all.
-Even with that awareness, your motivation to achieve a goal can also depend on the support from the people around you, as in this case.
+Even with that awareness, your motivation to pursue a goal may also depend on the support from the people around you, as in this case.
 This situation is very common in the workplace as well, so the second element emerges…

-- Makes us more approachable
+- It makes us more approachable

 If we can genuinely care about people, listen to what they have to say and give them the impression that we are on their side, it encourages everyone around us to think that that we are all in it together, and this can make all the difference.